 What’s more, if your weaker side needs a little more work on a certain set, you can always do a few extra reps on that side.

 Dumbbells are more versatile so you can move your arms in a way that is comfortable for your joints.
 You can rotate your wrists and move your elbows and shoulders through a path that feels right for you.
 Ultimately, this allows you to take stress of your joints and place them on the muscles (where they belong).

 Because you are using a separate weight for each hand, stability is a greater factor.
 Not only does this activate your primary movers in a different way, but it also works the small stabilizer muscles surrounding your joints, such as your rotator cuff muscles, pec minor, serratus anterior, and rhomboids.
 The end result will be stronger, more resilient shoulder and scapula complexes.

 All in all, we are not saying that barbells, machines and bodyweight exercises don’t have their place in chest workouts, as they certainly do, but one could easily argue that dumbbells are the superior training tool for the chest.

 Check out this study from 2017 if you want some science-backed proof.
 It suggests that dumbbell presses activate the pec major to a higher degree than barbells and smith machine bench presses due to both a greater range of motion and demand of stability.

-The dumbbell flat bench press should be a staple in everyone’s workout plan.
+The dumbbell flat bench press should be a staple in everyone’s chest day workout plan.
 It is an effective, all-around compound dumbbell exercise that activates the entire chest (with emphasis on the sternocostal head) and it allows for the heaviest load and greatest range of motion, all of which are great for building up impressive pecs of steel.

 Be sure to keep the movement balanced by moving your arms with equal space and speed.
 Use a weight that you can control well so you can get a deep stretch and full contraction at the top.
 Form is top priority.
 Once your range of motion and control is good, then you can go up in weight.